Most Common Scenario

 Per-quantity pages: 2 wisdom teeth, 1 wisdom tooth.
 Also relevant: insurance routing, no insurance, financing, recovery cost, 2026 benchmark.

-Sources: ADA Survey of Dental Fees 2026; AAOMS Position on Third Molar Management; Cochrane Review 2020 on asymptomatic third molar retention.
+Sources: CareCredit wisdom teeth cost guide (checked June 2026); Aspen Dental published pricing (checked June 2026); AAOMS Position on Third Molar Management; Cochrane Review 2020 on asymptomatic third molar retention.

 Not medical advice.
 Confirm clinical indication and CDT-coded treatment plan with a licensed clinician before any extraction decision.